poly-tonal/Polycord/README.md

 - `/set_TTS_chanel` [admin] set channel command is called in to TTS channel
 - `/set_other_voice` [admin] set the voice of another user

+# Docker Image
+Docker image available for [polycord](https://hub.docker.com/r/polytonal/polycord/tags), installs ffmpeg directly into container. config.json will need to be created and added into the container.
+Container runs loop without config file to allow for changes to be made in unraid.

+`docker pull polytonal/polycord:latest`